💡 Get Philly smart 💡

 What Simeone really craves, as a collector, is other people appreciating and learning about his collection.

-But despite concerted outreach efforts, museum attendance has never been optimal.
+Despite concerted outreach efforts, museum attendance has never been optimal.
 There were a few big splashes at the start, thanks to articles in the New York Times and elsewhere, but nowadays not many people come through the doors.

 “The number of visitors has not grown over the years,” Simeone said.
 “It kind of plateau’d at a really low number.”